Advanced search

 PK/PD relationship

 The prevalence of acquired resistance may vary geographically and with time for selected species and local information on resistance is desirable, particularly when treating severe infections.
-As necessary, expert advice should be sought when the local prevalence of resistance is such that the utility of the agent is at least some types of infections is questionable.
+Expert advice should be sought as necessary when the local prevalence of resistance is such that the utility of the agent in at least some types of infections is questionable.

 Commonly susceptible species